KristiyanVachev/Question-Generation/README.md

 I would like to find a dataset with multiple choice answers and see if I can create a *ML model* for generating better incorrect answers.

+## Results
+After adding a Demo project, the generated questions aren't really fit to go into a classroom instantly, but they are't bad either.

+The cool thing is the **simplicity** and **modularity** of the approach, where you could find where it's doing bad (*say it's classifying verbs*) and plug a fix into it.

+Having a complex Neural Network (*like all the papers on the topics do*) will probably do better, especially in the age we're living.
+But the great thing I found out about this approach, is that it's like a *gateway for a software engineer*, with his software engineering mindset, to get into the field of AI and see meaningful results.

-## Future work
+## Future work (*updated*)
 I find this topic quite interesting and with a lot of potential.
-I would like to try all of the ideas I didn't have time for and explore some more.

-After that, I will merge all of the work I've done, into a script that would directly generate a *json* file with questions and answers ready to be used in an application.
+I would probably continue working in this field.

+ I even enrolled in a *Masters of Data Mining* and will probably do some similar projects.
+I will link anything useful here.

+I've already put some more time on finishing the project, but I would like to transform it more to a tutorial about getting into the field of AI while having the ability to easily extend it with new custom features.

+## Updates

+**Update - 29.12.19:**
+The repository has become pretty popular, so I added a new notebook (*Demo.ipynb*) that combines all the modules and generates questions for any text.
+I reordered the other notebooks and documented the code (a bit better).